11 Quarto

 git remote set-url origin https://github.com/<USER>/<REPO>.git

-fatal: Authentication failed immediately after token paste Token expired or wrong scope; generate a new fine-grained PAT with repo access.
+Authentication failed after token paste Token expired or missing repo scope.
+Generate a new fine-grained PAT.

-Prompted for credentials on every pull/push Enable credential caching: git config --global credential.helper manager-core (GCM) or store (plain-text fallback).
+Prompted for credentials on every push/pull Enable credential caching: git config --global credential.helper manager-core

 11.2 Create a local clone